 Maryana, 56 years old, history teacher

-Motivations: making learning interesting for students, using modern methods
+Motivations: to make learning interesting for students, to use modern methods

-Needs: platform with structured material, ability to add interactive tasks
+Needs: a platform with structured material, ability to add interactive tasks

 Pains: excessive technical complexity, inability to quickly adapt content -